Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/CsrA-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2005, Ashok K. Dubey and colleagues used in vitro selection to isolate RNA aptamers that bind to CsrA.
+<p>In 2005, Ashok K. Dubey and colleagues used in vitro selection to isolate RNA aptamers that bind to CsrA.
 CsrA of Escherichia coli is an RNA binding protein that plays a central role in repressing several stationary phase processes and activating certain exponential phase functions.
-Both the primary sequence and secondary structure of selected RNA ligands are important for high-affinity CsrA interaction<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Both the primary sequence and secondary structure of selected RNA ligands are important for high-affinity CsrA interaction<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>